2012–13 Chicago Blackhawks season: Playoffs

 The Blackhawks qualified for the playoff for the fifth consecutive season.
 As the Presidents' Trophy winner, the Blackhawks had home-ice advantage.
 They faced the eighth-seeded Minnesota Wild in the Western Conference Quarterfinals, beating the Wild 4–1 in the best-of-seven series matchup.

 The Blackhawks advanced to the Western Conference Semifinals to meet the seventh-seeded Detroit Red Wings.
-This was the last time these two Original Six would face each other as Western Conference and Central Division opponents as the Red Wings would move to a different Division and Conference starting in the 2013–14 season.
+This was the last time these two Original Six would face each other as Western Conference and Central Division opponents as the Red Wings would move to the Atlantic Division and the Eastern Conference starting in the 2013–14 season.
 The Blackhawks won the series opener, but dropped three straight games.
 In Game 6, Blackhawks forward Michael Frolik was awarded a penalty shot by the officials.
 Frolik successfully converted against Red Wings goaltender Jimmy Howard, becoming the first player in NHL playoff history to score twice on a penalty shot.
 Frolik's last successful attempt on penalty shot was against the Vancouver Canucks during the first round of the 2010–11 playoffs.

 The Blackhawks won Game 7 in overtime.

 The Blackhawks advanced to the Western Conference Finals, making their third appearance in five seasons, where they faced the fifth seed and defending Stanley Cup champion, the Los Angeles Kings.
 The Blackhawks won the first two games of the series on home ice at the United Center.
 The Kings won Game 3, however, improving their playoff home win streak to 15–0 at the Staples Center.
 The Blackhawks rebounded in Game 4, snapping the Kings' playoff home win streak before returning to the United Center for Game 5.

 The Blackhawks eliminated the reigning Stanley Cup Champions in Game 5 in double-overtime.
 The game ended at 11:40 of the second overtime period with a goal by Blackhawks forward Patrick Kane.
 The game-winning goal was Kane's third of the game, his second NHL career playoff hat-trick.

 The Blackhawks clinched their second Stanley Cup Finals berth in four seasons and faced the 2011 Stanley Cup champions, the Boston Bruins.
 This marked the first faceoff of the season between the two teams due to the lockout-induced shortened season and the resulting intra-Conference-only match-ups.
 This also marked the first time since 1979 (Montreal Canadiens and New York Rangers) that two Original Six teams met in the Stanley Cup Finals.